DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 #### Restrict Access to Data Connections and Data Tables

-The Web Dashboard control allows a user to browse available data connection and data tables using the integrated [Query Builder](https://documentation.devexpress.com/AspNet/114930/ASP-NET-WebForms-Controls/Query-Builder).
+The Web Dashboard control allows a user to browse available data connection and data tables in the integrated [Query Builder](https://documentation.devexpress.com/AspNet/114930/ASP-NET-WebForms-Controls/Query-Builder) UI.
 Refer to the [Query Builder](#33-query-builder) subsection in this document to learn how to restrict access to this information based on authorization rules.

 ### 3.3.
 Query Builder